stoermelder/vcvrack-packone/docs/MidiCat.md

 ### CTX-expander

 CTX is a second companion module for MIDI-CAT: The expander allows you to name each instance of MIDI-CAT in your patch.
-This name can be addressed in every parameters' context menu for activating MIDI mapping or re-mapping parameters to an existing MIDI control or note mapping in another mapping slot of MIDI-CAT.
+This name can be addressed in every parameter's context menu for activating MIDI mapping or re-mapping parameters to an existing MIDI control or note mapping in another mapping slot of MIDI-CAT.

-CTX for MIDI-CAT must be placed on the right side of MIDI-CAT and can be used the same time as the MEM-expander.
+CTX for MIDI-CAT must be placed on the right side of MIDI-CAT and can be used at the same time as the MEM-expander.
 The display can hold up to 8 characters for naming MIDI-CAT.

 ![CTX workflow](./MidiCat-Ctx.gif)

-Additionally MIDI-CAT CTX provides a button for activating mapping on the first empty mapping slot in MIDI-CAT.
-This button can also mapped to a MIDI controller which allows start MIDI mapping by a MIDI message.
+Additionally, MIDI-CAT CTX provides a button for activating mapping on the first empty mapping slot in MIDI-CAT.
+This button can also be mapped to a MIDI controller which allows you to start MIDI mapping by a MIDI message.

 ### CLK-expander